khaliqgant/khaliqgant.com/content/blog/tel-aviv-and-change.md

 1. Tel Aviv
 2. Tokyo
-3. Dublin
+3. Kuala Lumpur
-4. Al Ram
+4. Hanoi
-5. Kuala Lumpur
+5. Budapest

 My wife, being the boss that she is, received offers to our two top choices.
 After many spreadsheets and research we decided on the sun and beaches of Tel Aviv 🏖.